UchihaTan28/Yie-Ar-KungFu-remake/README.md

 # YKungFu-Arcade

-THe arcade classic Yie Ar Kung-Fu's remake created in C++ using raylib, originally created in assembly.
+The arcade classic Yie Ar Kung-Fu's remake created in C++ using raylib, originally created in assembly.

 ## Controls